simple-last-fm-scrobbler/sls/IssueSummary.md

 #Personal

-* Add information about enabling scrobbling for certain music players in GooglePLay and README.md
+* Add information about enabling scrobbling for certain music players in GooglePLay and README.md Rocket, Vanilla, PowerAmp, etc
 * I am hoping to add a developer email to the Google Play listing so that people can contact someone instead of using github.
 * I will offer up my email address if nobody else is willing and then forward genuine issues to this SLS-ISSUES.md and Github (if it's critical enough).
 * [HumbleBeeBumbleBee](https://github.com/HumbleBeeBumbleBee) email me at HumbleBeeBumbleBeeDebugs@gmail